 Anecdotal evidence suggests that ibuprofen is a particularly effective NSAID to address heel pain and plantar fasciitis, because of its high prostaglandin-blocking abilities and low risk of GI-irritation when used in moderate doses.

-It’s important to understand that every body responds differently to different NSAIDs, and it’s a good idea to experiment with different over-the-counter NSAIDS to find the one you like best.
+It’s important to understand that every person responds differently to different NSAIDs, and it’s a good idea to experiment with different over-the-counter NSAIDs to find the one you like best.
 Depending on the severity of your pain and your experience with over-the-counter NSAIDs, your doctor may also recommend trying more powerful prescription NSAIDs.

 Anti Inflammatories as a One-Two Punch